-Illustration related to the percentage method the first two time periods.
+AG130.
+As an illustration of the requirements of the previous two paragraphs, assume that an entity scheduled assets by allocating a percentage of the portfolio into each repricing time period.
+Assume also that it scheduled CU100 into each of the first two time periods.
 When the first repricing time period expires, CU110 of assets are derecognised because of expected and unexpected repayments.
 In this case, all of the amount contained in the separate line item referred to in paragraph AG114(g) that relates to the first time period is removed from the balance sheet, plus 10 per cent of the amount that relates to the second time period.